Benjamin Hourn

 Co-Supervisor - Dr Wilson Dobud

-I chose to undertake my Doctorate at Charles Sturt University because of its strong commitment to applied research that tackles real-world issues, particularly socio-economic disadvantage.
+I chose to undertake my Doctorate at Charles Sturt University because of its strong focus on applied research that addresses real-world issues, particularly socio-economic disadvantage.

-As an alumnus, having completed my Bachelor’s, Master’s, and Graduate Certificate at CSU, I have developed a deep connection to the university and benefited from consistent academic support throughout my journey.
-My research, which explores the challenges faced by individuals in disadvantaged communities, is influenced by my own experiences growing up within a cycle of socio-economic disadvantage.
+As a CSU alumnus, having completed my Bachelor’s, Master’s, and Graduate Certificate here, I have built a deep connection with the university and benefited from consistent academic support throughout my studies.
+My research, which explores the challenges faced by individuals in disadvantaged communities, is shaped by both my professional practice and my lived experience growing up within a cycle of socio-economic disadvantage.

-CSU’s practical research focus and commitment to addressing social inequality align closely with my values and research aims, making it the ideal environment to continue my academic and professional development and contribute to meaningful social change.
+I have a strong interest in understanding systemic disadvantage and developing effective intervention strategies.
+CSU’s practical research focus and commitment to reducing social inequality align closely with my values and research aims, making it the right environment to further my academic development and contribute to work that addresses systemic disadvantage.